DanBlakeman/battleships/README.md

 As a player
 So that I can play against a human opponent
-I would like to play a two-player game
+I would like to play a two-player game where i am able to fire at my opponents board

+**battle_ship_spec**
+As a player
+So that I can play a more interesting game
+I would like to have a range of ship sizes to choose from

+As a player
+So that I can create a layout of ships to fox my opponent I would like to be able to choose the directions my ships face in